A series of two workshops on Saturday 26th June, 9.30am -2pm & Saturday 3rd July, 9.30am – 2pm

 - Physical – The relationship that we have with the physical world: Our physical body, the environment and the things around us.

 - Psychological – The relationship that we have with ourselves: Our mental wellbeing, thoughts and feelings.

 - Social – The relationship that we have with others: Society/culture, friends, family, work colleagues, non-human animals.

 - Spiritual – Our sense of purpose, drive and motivation, the source of meaning, our values and beliefs about life.
 Our reason for being.

-Drinks and snacks will be available to buy from the on site cafe during our breaks.
-Please bring a packed lunch and a bottle of water to last you the day.
+Hot drinks and vegan snacks will be included and provided.
+Please bring a packed lunch and a bottle of water to last the day.

-We will be outside for the majority of the day so please wear suitable clothing and footwear for being in the woods.
+We will be outside for the majority of the day so please wear suitable clothing and footwear for being outdoors.

-Steps Bank is not accessible for wheelchairs – please contact us if you have any queries about accessibility.
+Due to the nature of woodland, the space may not be accessible for wheelchairs – please contact us if you have any queries about accessibility.